flow-project/flow/README.md

 # Citing Flow

-If you use Flow for academic research, you are highly encouraged to cite our upcoming journal paper:
+If you use Flow for academic research, you are highly encouraged to cite our paper:

 C. Wu, A. Kreidieh, K. Parvate, E. Vinitsky, A. Bayen, "Flow: Architecture and Benchmarking for Reinforcement Learning in Traffic Control," CoRR, vol. abs/1710.05465, 2017.
 [Online].
 Available: https://arxiv.org/abs/1710.05465